Glossary

 Observation A structured signal captured from a meeting, connected tool, or manual input.
 Observations are classified into eleven types — Decision, Action Item, Obstacle, Progress Update, Opportunity, Escalation, Goal, Open Question, Dependency, Learning, Stakeholder — and feed into Execution Memory.

-Owner The person explicitly accountable for a goal, task, or Execution Scope.
+Owner The person explicitly accountable for a goal, task, or Workspace.
 Ownership is always explicit in In Parallel — implied ownership is not tracked.

-Personal Dashboard A cross-scope view showing everything a user is accountable for across all their Execution Scopes — overdue, due today, and upcoming tasks from all scopes.
+Personal Dashboard A cross-Workspace view showing everything a user is accountable for across all their Workspaces — overdue, due today, and upcoming tasks from all Workspaces.
 Always capitalize.

 Post-meeting report A structured summary published after a meeting.
 Contains the execution signals the Transcriber captured — decisions, actions, risks, ownership changes — formatted for human review.
 Reviewing and confirming the report updates the Living Execution Plan.